Gachuka/Gachuka/README.md

 Built many physical things 🔩🗜️ and now virtual things 🖥️🖱️

 What is a CNC *(Computer Numerical Control Machine)*?
-It is the opposite of a 3D Printer.
+It is the opposite of a 3D printer.
+3D printers adds materiel in order to create and CNC machines removes materiel from a rough part to create.

+I am currently open for work!
+Take a look at my [resume](https://drive.google.com/file/d/1jL8O1ts42dpjYCzN-Hl7LJAh4gLBZ_L5/view?usp=share_link)!

 ## My work